Traffic congestion: Road rage

+Road rage is aggressive or angry behavior by a driver of an automobile or other motor vehicle.
+Such behavior might include rude gestures, verbal insults, deliberately driving in an unsafe or threatening manner, or making threats.
+Road rage can lead to altercations, assaults, and collisions which result in injuries and even deaths.
+It can be thought of as an extreme case of aggressive driving.
 The term originated in the United States in 1987–1988 (specifically, from Newscasters at KTLA, a local television station), when a rash of freeway shootings occurred on the 405, 110 and 10 freeways in Los Angeles, California.
 These shooting sprees even spawned a response from the AAA Motor Club to its members on how to respond to drivers with road rage or aggressive maneuvers and gestures.